-Here is a look at the life of Ratko Mladic, former leader of the Bosnian Serb army, indicted for genocide and other war crimes against civilian populations.
+Here is a look at the life of Ratko Mladic, former leader of the Bosnian Serb army, sentenced to life in prison for genocide and other war crimes.

 Birth place: Kalnovik, Yugoslavia (now Bosnia and Herzegovina)

 Mother: Stana Mladic

 Children: Darko and Ana